A look at what the television version of ATV News and ATV Today reported on between February 1956 and December 31st 1981.

 ATV Midland Newsday launched with ATV Midlands in 1956.
 The first main announcer, the first regional female news anchor, Patricia Cox, provided news and features from the East and West Midlands.

-In 1964 a magazine series, ATV Today, was added to the schedules and by 1970 the programme had been extended to included the evening’s news content, with the stand-alone news slot merged into the production.
+In 1964 a magazine series, ATV Today, was added to the schedules and by 1970 the programme had been extended to include the evening’s news content, with the stand-alone news slot merged into the production.

 First aired from the Alpha Television Studios in Aston, the news transmitted from the ATV Centre in Birmingham from 1969 onwards.
 ATV Today provided commercial television in the Midlands with news and feature reports until 1981.
 Hosts of ATV Today included Anne Diamond, Nick Owen, Bob Warman, Sue Jay and Derek Hobson.